 Software options include extended range and marine robotics pack

 Benefits of Mini Ranger 2 USBL for your operations

-Diver, ROV, towfish or USV.
+Diver, ROV, towfish or AUV.
 Whatever you want to track, it adds survey-grade precision and accuracy to your operations.

 It offers more than just tracking - Mini Ranger 2 opens up the possibilities for your marine robotics fleet to communicate, command and control them.